-JSON to TOML
+JSON to TOML: convert JSON to typed TOML config

 JSON in, TOML out